mecskyverse/Hardhat-Lottery-Smartcontract/README.md

 ## Hardhat Lottery Project

 This project is demonstration for Lottery system to all the participants with fair results.
+It uses the Chainlink to get some offchain data securely.

 Try running some of the following tasks: